 Sebastian Everett Eriksson

 I was 11 years old when I borrowed some programming books from my family.
-Since then I've been on a nonstop adventure of tinkering and problem fixing.
+Since then I have been on a nonstop adventure of tinkering and problem solving.

 My first published program was a multiplication table exercise I made in C++ which I shared with my middle school classmates on a CD.